-With that, my tips here apply to any student, not only the ones seeking their career on public health.
-I never took a simple no for an answer, I always asked why and how I could go around to make things work towards supporting my career goals.
+With that, my tips here apply to any student, not only the ones seeking their career in public health.
+I never took a simple "no" for an answer, I always asked why and how I could go around to make things work toward supporting my career goals.

-Also, don't be shy -- remember we were all students at one point, and all you have to do is ask.
+Also, don't be shy.
+Remember, we were all students at one point, and all you have to do is ask.
 Go to conferences, meet people, and network.
 The most important asset we can gather when we are a student, besides knowledge, is our networking, and going places and meeting people is the key to success in any field.

 - What are some of the greatest challenges you face on a day-to-day basis in your job?
 Successes?

 Time management and bureaucracy.
-Time management because I have multiple projects that I am involved with and as a young researcher, I am still learning how to prioritize tasks and more importantly how to have a good working team around me.
+Time management because I have multiple projects that I am involved with.
+As a young researcher, I am still learning how to prioritize tasks and more importantly how to have a good working team around me.

 - Can you tell us more about your mentor position on infectious diseases for the Clinton Global Initiative University?

-Following this, we applied to several grants, which included the Innovation Fund from the Clinton Global Initiative University (CGIU) which got me involved with CGIU.
-From there, I end up becoming alumni of their 2017 and 2018 cohort.
+Following this, we applied to several grants, which included the Innovation Fund from the Clinton Global Initiative University (CGIU), which got me involved with CGIU.
+From there, I ended up becoming an alumnus of their 2017 and 2018 cohort.

 CGIU is built on the successful model of the Clinton Global Initiative, which brings together world leaders to take action on global challenges.
 The university version of it has a different take and aims at bringing together future leaders: university students.